idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 ### Staying technical

+*This is worthy of it's own blog post.
+Here's some brain dumping.*

 Before the how,  lets start with why.

 Why do great managers need to stay technical?
 Because they are ultimately responsible for the outcomes of the team and that requires them to understand, confirm and nudge the team to continously: